leejet/stable-diffusion.cpp/README.md

 Diffusion model(SD,Flux,Wan,...) inference in pure C/C++

 ***Note that this project is under active development. \
-API and command-line parameters may change frequently.***
+API and command-line option may change frequently.***

 ## Features